km4ack/Pi-APRS/README.md

-# Pi-ISS
+# Pi-APRS
-Packet program designed to communicate with ISS via APRS.
+Packet program designed to communicate via APRS.
 Designed to run on the Raspberry Pi.
+This can be used to communicate with satellites, ISS, or other APRS stations.

 A HUGE thank you to Scott Chapman, K4KDR, for his initial work on this project.
 His prior work was invaluable to this project.